luetkemj/jsrlt/tutorial/part8.md

 }
 ```

 Consume does a few things.
 First it gets the currently selected item in your inventory.
 If it has effects components, it clones each of them and adds them to the player as ActiveEffects.
-The remove event is fired on the player entity to remove the item from their inventory and then the item is destroyed.
+A helpful message is logged to and the item is destroyed.
+Remember all the way at the beginning when we set the items property on the inventory component to an "<EntityArray>"?
+Geotic keeps track of those entities so when we destroy one it is automatically removed from the inventory list.
+Pretty nice :)

 All that's left is to call the new effects system itself.